China Gambling Regulation

 1¥1 Trillion on Illegal Gambling Per Year

-The Chinese government has been waging war against illegal gambling operations for years.
-In 2010, reports emerged that the country’s nationals spend approximately ¥1 trillion on illegal gambling per year.
-Illegal gambling continues to be prevalent to this day.
+The Chinese government has waged war against illegal gambling operations for years.
+In 2010, reports revealed that the country’s nationals spent approximately ¥1 trillion on illegal gambling per year.
+Illegal gambling remains prevalent to this day.

 2Illegal Gambling Is Rampant in China

-In December 2020, illegal online gambling reached its all-time high ever, with over 11.4 million people playing on unauthorized websites within a single day.
-The coastal province of Guangdong ranked first in this respect with 2.7 million online gamblers, followed by the capital Beijing with 640,000 participants.
-Since online gambling is largely prohibited in mainland China, locals commonly resort to VPNs (Virtual Private Networks) to mask their location and bypass the restrictions.
+In December 2020, illegal online gambling reached an all-time high, with more than 11.4 million people playing on unauthorized websites in a single day.
+The coastal province of Guangdong ranked first with 2.7 million online gamblers, followed by the capital, Beijing, with 640,000 participants.
+Because online gambling is largely prohibited in mainland China, locals often resort to VPNs (Virtual Private Networks) to mask their location and bypass restrictions.

 3Arrests of Chinese Residents

-Additionally, many illicit online gambling businesses that target locals operate from neighboring countries like Malaysia, Vietnam, and the Philippines.
-They tend to employ Chinese residents to illegally penetrate the local market.
-As a result, hundreds of China nationals have been arrested over the years during the multiple crackdowns the country has conducted in collaboration with its neighbors.
+Additionally, many illicit online gambling businesses that target locals operate from neighboring countries such as Malaysia, Vietnam, and the Philippines.
+They often employ Chinese residents to infiltrate the domestic market illegally.
+As a result, hundreds of Chinese nationals have been arrested over the years during the multiple crackdowns conducted by China in collaboration with its neighbors.

 4The Overseas Gambling Destinations Blacklist

-The Chinese Ministry of Culture and Tourism maintains a blacklist of overseas gambling destinations because some locals prefer to travel abroad for this purpose rather than play online.
-People who frequently visit the blacklisted places risk facing travel restrictions.
-The authorities have officially warned locals not to travel to other countries for such purposes.
+The Chinese Ministry of Culture and Tourism maintains a blacklist of overseas gambling destinations because some locals prefer to travel abroad to gamble instead of playing online.
+People who frequently visit these blacklisted places risk facing travel restrictions.
+The authorities have officially warned residents not to travel to other countries for this purpose.

 5The Great Firewall of China

-As for battling remote operators, the country relies on the so-called Great Firewall of China operated by the Ministry of Public Security.
+To combat remote operators, the country relies on the so-called Great Firewall of China, which is operated by the Ministry of Public Security.
 The firewall censors undesirable internet content, including remote gaming sites.
-The authorities resort to technical methods like DNS and URL filtering, IP address blocking, and connection resets.
-Additionally, most banks and similar financial institutions in mainland China strive to block payments to offshore gaming sites.
+The authorities use technical measures such as DNS and URL filtering, IP address blocking, and connection resets.
+In addition, most banks and other financial institutions in mainland China strive to block payments to offshore gaming sites.

 Gambling in the Administrative Region of Macau

 Anti-Money LaunderingGambling may be illegal in mainland China, but the same does not apply to Macau, a special administrative region (SAR).
-It has autonomy in some matters and gambling is one of them.
-Dubbed the Las Vegas of Asia and the Monte Carlo of the Orient, Macau has a rich gambling history that dates back to the days when it was a Portuguese colony.
-It implements a policy known as “one country, two cities”.
+It has autonomy in some matters, and gambling is one of them.
+Dubbed the Las Vegas of Asia and the Monte Carlo of the Orient, Macau has a rich gambling history that dates back to its days as a Portuguese colony.
+It implements the policy known as “one country, two systems”.

-This means Macau has a separate legal system but the Central People’s Government has the responsibility of enforcing foreign affairs and military defense laws.
-Various forms of landbased gambling are legal in this administrative region, including lotteries, sports betting, bingo, horse race betting, poker, and casino gaming.
+This means Macau has a separate legal system, but the Central People’s Government is responsible for foreign affairs and military defense.
+Various forms of land-based gambling are legal in this administrative region, including lotteries, sports betting, bingo, horse race betting, poker and casino gaming.

 The main piece of legislation that governs the casino sector in Macau SAR is the Macau Gaming Law (Law №16/2001).
 The Gaming Inspection and Coordination Bureau (DICJ) regulates the local gambling industry.
 The licensing framework is based on concessions between the administrative region’s government and the concessionaires.

-Concession contracts have a validity of twenty years.
-At the time of publication, there are three concessionaires and no licenses will be available until the previous ones expire in June 2022.
+Concession contracts are valid for twenty years.
+At the time of publication, there are three concessionaires and no new licenses will be available until the current ones expire in June 2022.
 No regulations or licensing procedures for online gambling are in place for the time being.

 Gambling in the Administrative Region of Hong Kong

-Social ResponsibilityFormerly a British colony, Hong Kong is another special administrative region that has legal gambling but mostly in landbased venues.
-Several gambling forms are legal with authorization.
+Social ResponsibilityFormerly a British colony, Hong Kong is another special administrative region that allows gambling, but mostly in land-based venues.
+Several forms of gambling are legal with authorization.
 The local industry is regulated under the provisions of the Gambling Ordinance of 1977.
 The main purpose of this legislation is to limit excessive betting while still providing legal options to the population.

-The Hong Kong Jockey Club (est. 1884) has a monopoly on lotteries, football, and horse race wagering.
-In fact, horse races are so popular in the administrative region that it generates the highest horse race betting turnover in the world.
+The Hong Kong Jockey Club (est. 1884) has a monopoly on lotteries, football and horse race wagering.
+In fact, horse racing is so popular in the administrative region that it generates the highest horse race betting turnover in the world.
 Most forms of online gambling are still illegal in Hong Kong SAR.

 The only exceptions are sports and horse race wagering, provided by the Jockey Club.
-Only the organizers and operators of illicit online gaming are subject to detention and subsequently, prosecution.
+Only organizers and operators of illicit online gaming are subject to detention and, subsequently, prosecution.
 Locals who gamble on offshore websites rarely, if ever, face legal consequences.

 Conclusion

 ConclusionAs you can see, the Chinese government is very strict when it comes to gambling.
-The Chinese Communist Party considers such activities harmful to society and goes to extreme lengths to uproot them.
-The only legal options for Chinese gamblers are restricted to the two government-run lotteries.
+The Chinese Communist Party considers such activities harmful to society and goes to great lengths to uproot them.
+The only legal options for Chinese gamblers are the two government-run lotteries.

 Despite the general prohibition, gambling remains prevalent among the population.
-Mainlanders get their fix by playing at offshore websites or by traveling abroad to gamble at landbased casinos in neighboring countries.
-Given the scope of illegal gambling activities in the country, the government is unlikely to change its tough stance in the near future.
+Mainlanders satisfy their urge by playing on offshore websites or by traveling abroad to gamble at land-based casinos in neighboring countries.
+Given the scale of illegal gambling activities in the country, the government is unlikely to change its tough stance in the near future.